Group knowledge and individual introspection: Knowledge revision

 \section{Knowledge revision}

-In this section I formalize how differently introspective agents revise their knowledge upon learning what others know.
-Consider an agent, say $1$, whose knowledge at a certain point in time is represented by an operator $K_1 \in \mathcal{K}^1$.
-One can think of $K_1$ as knowledge acquired by $1$ on her own.
-Suppose $1$ learns the knowledge operators $K_2, \dots, K_n \in \mathcal{K}^1$ of $n-1$ other agents.
-For example, those $n-1$ agents communicate their operators directly to agent $1$, as they are assumed to do in Section \ref{Sec:DK}.
-How would $1$ process the influx of knowledge she faces?
-I assume that agent $1$ carries out her revision process in two steps.
-First, she merges $K_1$ with all the other $n-1$ knowledge operators.
-Formally, this amounts to forming a new knowledge operator $\cup_{i=1}^n K_i$ through pointwise union.
-For all events $A$, the value of $\cup_{i=1}^n K_i$ at $A$ is
+This section formalizes how agents revise their knowledge upon learning what others know.
+Consider an agent $i$ whose knowledge at a certain point in time is represented by $K_i$.
+Suppose $n-1$ other agents communicate their knowledge operators $K_1, \dots, K_{i - 1}, K_{i + 1}, \dots, K_n$ to $i$, as they are assumed to do in the next section.
+The question we address here is: How does $i$ think through the profile $\mathbf{K} = (K_1, \dots, K_n)$ and form a new knowledge operator out of it?

-To simplify notation, from now on I write $\cup_i$ and $\cap_i$ when the index set is clear from the context.
-In the second stage, agent $1$ thinks through $\cup_{i} K_i$ using some of the revision operators introduced in the preceding section, depending on how introspective she is.
-More specifically, I model levels of introspection by introducing revision types.
-An agent's revision type indicates (a) which revision operators the agent uses, and (b) the order in which she uses them.
+We make use of revision operators to represent knowledge revision.
+Different agents may use different revision operators depending on how introspective they are.
+An agent's revision type tells us which operators the agent uses as well as the order in which she employs them.
+Before formally introducing revision types in Subsection \ref{subsec:RevisionTypes}, we identify all feasible outcomes of knowledge revision in Subsection \ref{subsec:FeasibleRevisions}.
+In Subsection \ref{subsec:CharacPossibilityRelations}, we provide a full characterization of knowledge revision in terms of possibility relations.
+In Subsection \ref{subsec:PartialOrderTypes} we compare revision types by defining a partial order over them.